HMNB Portsmouth: Tudors

 The first recorded dry dock in the world was built in Portsmouth by Henry VII in 1495.
 The first warship built here was the Sweepstake of 1497; of more significance were the carracks Mary Rose of 1509 and Peter Pomegranate of 1510—both were rebuilt here in 1536.
-The wreck of the Mary Rose (which capsized in 1545, but was raised in 1982), is on display in a purpose built museum.
-A fourth Tudor warship was the galleass Jennett, built in 1539 and enlarged as a galleon in 1558.
+The wreck of the Mary Rose (which capsized in 1545, but was raised in 1982) is on display in a purpose-built museum.
+A fourth Tudor warship was the galleass Jennett, built in 1539 and enlarged as a galleon in 1559.

 The appointment of one Thomas Jermyn as Keeper of the Dock at Portsmouth is recorded in 1526, with a Clerk of the Stores being appointed from 1542.
 Contemporary records suggest that the dry dock was enlarged and rebuilt in 1523 in order to accommodate the Henry Grace à Dieu (the largest ship of the fleet at that time); but a hundred years later it is described as being filled with rubble.

 Following the establishment of Chatham Dockyard in the mid-1500s, no new naval vessels were built here until 1648, but ships from Portsmouth were a key part of the fleet that drove off the Spanish Armada in 1588.
-There are no on-site remains of the Tudor Dock and Yard.

 Seventeenth century

-Naval shipbuilding at Portsmouth recommenced under the English Commonwealth, the first ship being the eponymous Fourth-rate frigate Portsmouth launched in 1650.
-(Portsmouth had been a parliamentarian town during the civil war).
-A resident Commissioner was first appointed in 1649 (fifteen years later the Commissioner was provided with a house, and extensive gardens, at the centre of the yard).
+Naval shipbuilding at Portsmouth recommenced under the English Commonwealth, the first ship being the eponymous fourth-rate frigate Portsmouth launched in 1650.
+(Portsmouth had been a parliamentarian town during the civil war.)
+A resident Commissioner was first appointed in 1649; fifteen years later the Commissioner was provided with a house, and extensive gardens, at the centre of the yard.
 A new double dry dock (i.e. double the standard length so as to accommodate two ships at once) was built by the Commonwealth government in 1656, on what was then the tip of land at the north-west corner of the yard.
 It was joined by a single dry dock, just to the south; the yard's one shipbuilding slip (completed in 1651) stood between the two docks.
 These would all have been built of timber, rather than stone.